 How to Use this Website.

 The information available on this website is presented in different formats: as html text right on the pages, embeds of presentations, videos, documents or pictures.
 You can view the presentations right here, but the documents are probably better appreciated after download.
 It’s easiest to download these embeds after re-opening them on Slideshare.
-There are are also some files available for download directly from this site.
+There are are also some files available for download directly from this site (please e-mail me if there is something missing, not all content has gone back up since the website was hacked a little while back).

 As the amount of information presented here grows and it takes longer to browse through it, it’s perhaps worth highlighting some of the content: